 As set out in the section "Cash Sweep Program" below, if we serve as custodian of a Client account, un-invested cash in the account is generally swept in accordance with the option selected by the Client.
-However, as part of our custody services, we retain a proportionate share of any interest earned on aggregate cash balances held in an Advisory accounts that are awaiting investment (including funds from transfers into the account and assets pending distribution from the account).
+However, as part of Stifel's custody services to our Clients, Stifel retains a proportionate share of any interest earned on aggregate cash balances held in an Advisory accounts that are awaiting investment (including funds from transfers into the account and assets pending distribution from the account).
 Such retained interest is generally at short-term investment rates.
-Our potential receipt of float income creates a material conflict of interest when we and/or our Financial Advisors provide Clients with a recommendation because funding of an Advisory account may result in additional compensation for us depending on the timing of the transfer of assets to the account.
-For example, if we receive the cash after the close of business on a day in which the NYSE was open, we may earn interest or receive other benefits through the end of the second following business day.
+Stifel's potential receipt of float income creates a material conflict of interest when we and/or our Financial Advisors provide Clients with a recommendation because funding of an Advisory account may result in additional compensation for us depending on the timing of the transfer of assets to the account.
+For example, if Stifel receive the cash after the close of business on a day in which the NYSE was open, Stifel may earn interest or receive other benefits through the end of the second following business day.

-Revenue Sharing With Private Investment Funds or Their Sponsors
+Revenue Sharing with Private Investment Fund or Their Sponsors

-We may allow certain Financial Advisors to recommend investments in approved private investment funds with respect to accounts invested in certain Advisory Programs.
-From time to time, we may enter into revenue-sharing arrangements with such private investment funds, or the managers or sponsors of such private funds including, for example, with respect to shares held in our brokerage accounts.
-We may also enter into placement agent agreements pursuant to which our firm and our Financial Advisors receive placement fees from funds or their affiliates as compensation for recommending and/or selling the fund to Clients.
-To the extent that we receive placement fees and/or have a revenue-sharing arrangement with respect to private investment fund shares purchased in an Advisory account, the affected Client will typically receive, at or prior to the time the investment is made, disclosures relating to the fees and compensation that our firm and/or the Financial Advisor will receive in respect of the investment (including, to the extent applicable, any ongoing payments to be received in connection with the investment).
+We may allow certain Financial Advisors to recommend investments in approved private funds with respect to accounts invested in certain Advisory Programs, to the extent Stifel has entered into selling agreement with such private funds.
+From time to time, Stifel may enter into revenue sharing arrangements with such private investment funds or the managers or sponsors of such private funds including, for example, with respect to shares held in our Client brokerage accounts.
+Stifel may also enter into placement agent agreements pursuant to which Stifel and/or our Financial Advisors receive placement fees from funds or their affiliates as compensation for recommending and/or selling the fund to Clients.
+To the extent that Stifel and/or our Financial Advisor receive placement fees and/or have a revenue-sharing arrangement with respect to private investment fund shares purchased in an Advisory account, the affected Client will typically receive, at or prior to the time the investment is made, disclosures relating to the fees and compensation that our firm, Stifel and/or the Financial Advisor will receive in respect of the investment (including, to the extent applicable, any on-going payments to be received in connection with the investment).
 Clients should carefully consider such arrangements in determining whether to implement a Financial Advisor's recommendations relating to private investment funds.